NASA-IMPACT/workshop_deployment/README.md

 This tool facilitates the deployment of a Sagemaker workshop with a specified number of users.

 ## Prerequisites
-- Ensure the AWS CLI is installed on your local machine.
+- Clone this repository to your local machine.
+- Ensure you have the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed.

 ## Setting Up a Virtual Environment and Installing Requirements